jalakoo/animal_sorter/README.md

-# Classifier Based Image Sorter
+# Classifier based Image Sorter
 This app can use any number of image classifiers to detect any number of target labels, then sort those images into 1 of 2 folders if the target label is detected.

 To edit, add, or remove models, be sure to use the appropriate [alwaysAI CLI commands](https://dashboard.alwaysai.co/docs/application_development/changing_the_model.html) to do so, in addition to adding a classifier record into the `alwaysai.app.json` file (see the Configuration section below).